migueloteroprado/nodepop/README.md

 }
 ```

-### GET /apiv1/anuncios/tags
+### GET /api/anuncios/tags

-Obtain a list with the distinct tag values found in all the anuncios in database
+Obtain a list with the distinct tag values found in all the ads in database.

+A valid JWT auth token must be passed, as described previously.

 ##### Returns

 An object with:
 - success: Boolean value indicating if operation was succesfully executed,
 - result:
-	- If sucess: An array containing all the tags existing in all anuncios.
+	- If sucess: An array containing all the tags existing in all ads.
 	- If error: An object describing the error(s)

 ``` json